arunwidjaja/cloud-RAG/README.md

 ## Getting Started

-The web UI is not currently open to the public but you can compile and run the app locally:
+The web UI is not currently publicly accessible but you can compile and run the app locally:

 1. Update <code>/app/config.py</code> with local Chroma DB paths.